kaanreal/Portfolio/README.md

-NOTE : this website is inspirated by myukas one https://github.com/eaeaaaaaaaaaaaeeeeeeeee/myucchii.io i didnt copy a single line or asset.
+NOTE : this website is inspired by myukas one https://github.com/eaeaaaaaaaaaaaeeeeeeeee/myucchii.io i didnt copy a single line or asset.